 People injured by a drunk or intoxicated driver have the right to sue for damages.
 The driver does not need to be convicted of a DUI before a civil lawsuit can be filed.
+Potential plaintiffs include passengers in the DUI driver’s vehicle, occupants of other vehicles, and pedestrians.

 The plaintiff simply needs to prove that the driver was negligent under California law.
 A motorist is negligent when he or she: